dkhatri2003/hello-world/README.md

 # hello-world
-This is Deepesh's first repository
+This is Deepesh Khatri's first repository